dadaismee/vs_blog/src/blog/phd-draft/index.md

 - that agents can coordinate upon any coordination device
 - that coordination is mutually beneficial.

 As might have been noticed, there is a subtle tension within the game-theoretic part of Guala's and Hindriks's theory.
 While discussing HDB, they say that animals play CE and at the same time credit @maynardsmith1982 as for coming up with the very conceptualization of the HDB game.
-An important remark, though, is that Maynard-Smith used HDB to introduce the concept of ESS and did not use the notion of CE.
-An intuitive question arises about how do CE and ESS hang together in the same game-theoretic description of an animal convention, especially taking into account the conditional nature of CE which animals supposedly lack.
+An important remark, though, is that Maynard-Smith used HDB to introduce the concept of ESS as we already know and did not use the notion of CE.
+An intuitive question is how do CE and ESS hang together in the same game-theoretic description of an animal convention, especially taking into account the conditional nature of CE which animals supposedly lack.
 As we remember, CE is given by:

 $$
 \sum_{s_{-i} \in S_{-i}} p\left(s_i, s_{-i}\right) u_i\left(s_i, s_{-i}\right) \geq \sum_{s_{-i} \in S_{-i}} p\left(s_i, s_{-i}\right) u_i\left(s_i^{\prime}, s_{-i}\right), \quad \forall s_i, s_i^{\prime} \in S_i